What should I do if I find an injured bird?

 When a bird hits a building it needs a quiet, dark, safe place to rest and recuperate.
 If you find a bird on the ground by a building, gently place the bird inside an un-waxed paper bag or a small cardboard box.
 Handle the bird as little as possible.
 Make sure that the bag or box is closed.
 If you’re using a cardboard box, poke a few air holes so the bird can breathe.
 Use clean tissues or paper towels, rolled into a donut shape, as a perch for the bird to sit upright.
 Never feed the bird or give it water.

-If the bird remains unresponsive after one hour, take it to your local wildlife rehabilitation facility.
+If the bird remains unresponsive after one hour, has swollen eyes, a chipped or cracked beak or broken bones, take it to your local wildlife rehabilitation facility.